platformsh/platformsh-docs/src/configuration/services.md

 ### Timezone

 All services have their system timezone set to UTC by default.
 In most cases that is the best option.
-If it's necessary to change the system timezone, however, it may be set with the `timezone` property, whose value is one of the [tz database region codes](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) such as `Europe/Paris` or `America/New_York`.

-For SQL servers it's also possible to set the timezone within the application, which will avoid making changes to the system timezone used by loggers and such.
+For some applications it's possible to change the application timezone, which will affect only the running application itself.

 * MySQL - You can change the per-connection timezone by running SQL `SET time_zone = <timezone>;`.
 * PostgreSQL - You can change the timezone of current session by running SQL `SET TIME ZONE <timezone>;`.